bertelmonster2k/photoncloud.github.com/_posts/Getting Started/1930-11-11-FirstSteps.md

 binaries to run a server on suitable Windows machines and the source to modify the server's logic.

-Switching to your onw server should be simple, as the basic workflow and protocol stays intact.
+Switching to your own server should be simple, as the basic workflow and protocol stays intact.
 The Cloud App ID is no longer used and you need your own Photon license.
 Also, you have to setup your server machine.